 '''

-https://cdn.jsdelivr.net/pyodide/v0.18.0/full/pyodide.js
+https://cdn.jsdelivr.net/pyodide/v0.19.1/full/pyodide.js

 '''

-You can also download a release from Github releases or build Pyodide yourself.
-See Serving Pyodide packages for more details.
+You can also download a release from GitHub releases or build Pyodide yourself.
+See Downloading and deploying Pyodide for more details.

 The pyodide.js file defines a single async function called loadPyodide which sets up the Python environment and returns the Pyodide top level namespace.